-GMWSD will provide customers with the Dropcountr HOME customer portal - a native-mobile and web application, which customers can use to access information about their usage, price tiers, messages from GMWSD, available rebates and conservation tips and tricks.
+The City will provide customers with the Dropcountr HOME customer portal - a native-mobile and web application that customers can use to access information about their usage, price tiers, messages from the City, available rebates and conservation tips.

 Customers will be guided through an intuitive onboarding process using their account number and name.
-During this process customers will populate information about their house to develop a personalized water use "goal" that is appropriate for their specific parcel.
-The exact equation for this goal will be developed by GMWSD's water conservation team.
+During this process customers will populate information about their house to develop a personalized water use "goal" that is appropriate for their specific household.
+The equation for the goal is developed with guidance from the City.

-Upon completion of the onboarding process, GMWSD's customer will have access to their personal (and historical) water usage, put into context with:
+Upon completion of the onboarding process, a City's customer will have access to their personal (and historical) water usage, put into context with:

-- 1. Visual cues of the aforementioned recommended goal. - 2.
-Visual cues of their usage in relation to GMWSD's water tier rate structure. - 3.
-Visual comparisons about how much water "similar and efficient homes" are using leaning on well-developed behavioral-norming practices to drive conservation.
+- Visual cues of the recommended goal - Visual cues of their usage in relation to City's specific water tier rate structure - Disaggregation of their water use between indoor and outdoor use - Visual comparisons about how much water "similar and efficient homes" are using leaning on well-developed behavioral-norming practices to drive conservation.

-GMWSD continues to provide informative and understandable water bills to residential customers; this digital customer portal will build upon efforts to better inform and support customers.

-In addition to providing a highly visible and supportive goal for GMWSD's customers to observe, GMWSD staff will have access to household characteristics populated by customers - providing valuable information for systems planning and different forms of communication.
+This digital customer portal will build upon the City's efforts to better inform and educate their customers regarding their water use and the associated costs.
+In addition to providing a highly visible and supportive goal for the City's customers to observe, the utility will have access to the household characteristics populated by customers - valuable information for systems planning and communication.